MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/product-identifiers.md

 In e-commerce, it's crucial that all parties speak a common language and refer to products by using a common set of identifiers.
 Therefore, some industries rely on the [GTIN](https://www.gs1.org/id-keys/gtin), which is a global item number system that is facilitated by GS1.

-In Finance and Operations, we recommend that you maintain the GTIN either as a bar code.
+In Finance and Operations, we recommend that you maintain the GTIN as a bar code.
 However, you can also maintain it on the **Item - GTIN** page.
 To open this page, on the **Released products** page, on the **Manage inventory** tab, in the **Warehouse** group, select **GTIN codes**.
 Note that the GTIN isn't maintained as a global number.
 Instead, it's maintained by legal entity.

 In Finance and Operations, you define packaging variants in the warehouse operations by defining specific units of measure.
 For example, an item might be stored in pieces, in bundles of six, in trays of 18, or in full pallets.
 A specific unit of measure will be defined for each of these packaging variants.
 Because the GTIN is typically related to the packaging unit of a product, the **Item - GTIN** page lets you maintain multiple GTIN codes per product and unit of measure.
 However, you can't use the same GTIN code more than one time for different items or product variants of a legal entity.

+To maintain **GTIN codes**, on the **Released products** page, on the **Manage inventory** tab, in the **Warehouse** group, select **GTIN**.

 ## External codes